Choosing the right carpenter

 Ask about qualifications

 There are many good carpenters who don’t hold any professional qualifications.
 Many are time served, or learnt their trade as apprentices.
-However, having a relevant carpentry qualification - like an NVQ or a City & Guilds Diploma - is another indication a tradesman takes his profession seriously.
+However, having a relevant carpentry qualification - like an NVQ or a City & Guilds Diploma - is another indication a tradesperson takes his profession seriously.

 Find out what professional membership really means

 Some carpenters are members of professional trade associations.
-Each association holds member tradesmen to different standards, however, so it’s worth checking exactly what sort of membership someone holds and what this means in terms of training or experience.
+Each association holds member tradespeople to different standards, however, so it’s worth checking exactly what sort of membership someone holds and what this means in terms of training or experience.